jasonsbarr/yarb-cli/README.md

 ## Project installation overview

-After you run `yarb-cli create`, the script takes care of the following steps for you:
+After you run `create`, the script takes care of the following steps for you:

 1. Downloading the project template files and config
 2. Creating a new `package.json` based on the options you passed in